 To freeze fresh sage leaves, wash and pat the sage sprigs dry, remove the leaves from the stems, and pack them loosely in freezer bags.
 You can use them for up to one year.
 Freezing intensifies the flavor of the herb so proceed accordingly.

-Dried sage is preferred over fresh by most cooks and comes in whole leaf, rubbed, and ground form.
+Dried sage is preferred over fresh by most cooks and comes in a whole leaf, rubbed, and ground form.
 Rubbed sage has a light, velvety texture, whereas ground sage is more of a free-flowing powder.
 As with all dried herbs, store any form of dried sage in a closed container in a cool, dry place away from sunlight.
 Use dried sage within six months for the best flavor.

 Sage Cooking Tips